-John Barman renowned for injecting contemporary glamour into traditional architecture takes a twenty-first century approach to interiors, seamlessly mixing period décor and antiques alongside modern furnishings, creating a look with sophistication.
+John Barman renowned, for injecting interiors with contemporary glamour and color, takes a twenty-first century approach to design.
+He seamlessly mixes mid-century and vintage pieces alongside modern furnishings, creating a look with sophistication.
 With a career in interior design that spans over 20 years of high-end residential projects, he takes a very personal and individual approach with much of the inspiration tailored to client wishes that make each project unique.
 As stated in the New York Times front page story about high end design, Barman is one of the “coveted” NYC decorators.
 The firm has been recognized for creating approachable, luxurious interior spaces that are clearly and cleanly defined.
-A love and appreciation for architectural detail, and a considerable knowledge of 20th century design, furniture and art are manifested in his work.
+A love and appreciation for architectural detail, and a considerable knowledge of 20th and 21st century design, furniture and art are manifested in his work.

 Barman is known for his clear-cut, sophisticated style, bold new ideas, and a strong point of view.
 He favors handsome, crisp lines, the unrestrained use of strong, resonant color; new uses for traditional materials; and the successful marriage of functionality and fine detailing.

 Both a classicist and modernist Barman confidently stimulates the senses with interiors that are cultured and elegant, striking perfect balance between the sumptuous and the seriously hip.
 Barman repeatedly examines definitive moments in art and design to bring original perspective to his work.